Ben Mondor

-Bernard Georges "Ben" Mondor (March 26, 1925 – October 3, 2010) was a Canadian-born American business executive and baseball executive, best known as the owner of the Pawtucket Red Sox from 1977 until his death.
+Bernard Georges "Ben" Mondor (March 26, 1925 – October 3, 2010) was an American business executive and baseball executive, best known as the owner of the Pawtucket Red Sox from 1977 until his death.

 Biography

 Mondor was born in March 1925 in Saint-Ignace-du-Lac, (Note: Written as "Lac Ignace" on Mondor's draft registration card of March 1943.)
 Maskinongé, Quebec, son of Rosario Mondor (1888–1962) and Marie Anne Brault (1892–1963).
 The village he was born in disappeared under water in 1931 due to the construction of the Taureau Reservoir on the Matawin River and was annexed by the neighbouring village of Saint-Michel-des-Saints.